artcom/ansible-role-dnsmasq/README.md

 # DNSMASQ
-Ansible role to set up dnsmasq to resolve a domain name and its sub-domains to the `ansible_host`.
+Ansible role to set up dnsmasq to resolve a domain name and its sub-domains to the `ansible_host` IP.

 ## Requirements
 None.